joohkim88/homelab/Change Log/V1 Roadmap.md

     Add another UPS

-    Replace current router with Untangle
+    Replace current router with OPNsense

     Place Untangle router to the rack